Alameen688/03-cd12355-k8s-symmetrical-octo-pancake/docs.md

 ## Release docker application image

-To release a new version fo the docker image:
+To release a new version for the docker image:

 ### Trigger docker image build